AneeshAhuja31/OopsBankingProject/README.md

 ## Overview

 This is a college project.
-This C++ Banking System is a simple command-line program that allows users to perform basic banking operations such as creating an account, making deposits, withdrawals, recording and display transcation history of every account.We also have an Admin Menu which allows one to delete an account, display all accounts, etc. The program stores account details in text files, ensuring each user has a dedicated file for their account information.
-The system also includes a secure password handling feature for transactions.
+The Admin Pin is 1012 (if you want to access admin features) and if you want to access data or make a transaction in any of our prexisting accounts, please open the .txt file of the repected user in the User_Accounts folder.

 ## Features